reverland/scipy-lecture-notes/intro/matplotlib/matplotlib.rst

 A figure is the windows in the GUI that has "Figure #" as title.
 Figures are numbered starting from 1 as opposed to the normal Python way starting from 0.
 This is clearly MATLAB-style.
-There are several parameters that determine how the figure looks like:
+There are several parameters that determine what the figure looks like:

 ==============  ======================= ============================================
 Argument        Default                 Description